WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

   secret but the JavaScript on the sending side would know the value.

-The packet is encrypted by using the secret and an AEAD crypto to create a STUN packet where the first two fields are the magic number and transaction ID which are only authenticated followed by the rest of the fields that are authenticated and encrypted followed by the AEAD authentication data.
+The packet is encrypted by using the secret and an AEAD crypto to create a STUN2 packet where the first two fields are the magic number and transaction ID which are only authenticated followed by the rest of the fields that are authenticated and encrypted followed by the AEAD authentication data.

-The STUN requests are transmitted with the same retransmission and congestion algorithms as STUN in WebRTC 1.0
+The STUN2 requests are transmitted with the same retransmission and congestion algorithms as STUN2 in WebRTC 1.0

-### Stun Response
+### STUN2 Response

-A STUN response consists of the following TLVs:
+A STUN2 response consists of the following TLVs:

-* a magic number that uniquely identifies this as a STUN response packet with minimal risk of collision when multiplexing.
+* a magic number that uniquely identifies this as a STUN2 response packet with minimal risk of collision when multiplexing.

 * the transaction ID from the request.